Honors - Barrett, the Honors College policies

 Barrett academic course requirements

-To graduate from Barrett, students must complete the following, which include 36 credit hours of honors coursework:
+To graduate from Barrett, lower-division students must complete 36 credit hours of honors coursework and meet the following requirements:

 - Thirty additional credit hours of honors coursework must be earned with a letter grade of "C" (2.00) or higher.
-This may include HON prefix classes, honors sections of classes, honors enrichment contracts, internship and research credit, honors study abroad programs, and graduate-level coursework.
+This may include HON prefix classes, honors sections of classes, honors enrichment contracts, internship and research credit, honors study abroad programs, leadership and community engagement credit, and graduate-level coursework.

-- ASU graduation requirements in an academic major must be met.
+- ASU graduation requirements for an academic major must be met.

 - Students must earn a cumulative GPA of 3.25 or higher by graduation.